Varicoceles

 How are varicoceles diagnosed?

-Varicoceles may cause progressive injury to the production and the maturation process of sperm with worsening sperm count over time.
-The majorities are on the left and some are on both sides.
+Varicoceles may cause progressive injury to the production and the maturation process of sperm, with worsening sperm count over time.
+The majority are on the left, and some are on both sides.

 How do varicoceles affect sperm production?

 Varicoceles affect seminal parameters in many ways.
-These include reduction in sperm count, motility, morphology, sperm penetration scores and possibly the production of anti-sperm antibodies.
-An adequate semen analysis result does not rule out male factor infertility and additional studies may be required.
+These include reduced sperm count, motility, morphology, sperm penetration scores, and possibly the production of anti-sperm antibodies.
+An adequate semen analysis result does not rule out male factor infertility, and additional studies may be required.

 How are varicoceles treated?

-Treatment is surgical in the vast majority of the cases.
+In the vast majority of cases, treatment is surgical.
 All of the surgical procedures are done on an outpatient basis.
 Different approaches include an inguinal (or groin) or laparoscopic approach.
-The inguinal approach may be done with the aid of an operating microscope (microsurgical), which is used to provide our urologist with optical magnification in order to identify all venous tributaries and to preserve the testicular arteries and lymphatic channels.
+The inguinal approach may be done with an operating microscope (microsurgical), which provides our urologist with optical magnification to identify all venous tributaries and preserve the testicular arteries and lymphatic channels.

-The postoperative care includes oral pain medications and several doses may be all that is required.
-You may then take Tylenol or Motrin on an as-needed basis.
+The postoperative care includes oral pain medications, and several doses may be all that is required.
+You may then take Tylenol or Motrin as needed.

 How does the surgery improve fertility rates?